 In the context of the United Nations Sanctions against the Islamic Republic of Iran, Winston acted for a syndicate of banks (with Credit Agricole Corporate and Investment Bank acting as the security agent) in the enforcement of mortgages against and arrests of 3 vessels belonging to the Islamic Republic of Iran Shipping Lines (“IRISL”).
 The Singapore Admiralty Court being the first in the world to effect arrests of IRISL vessels, the matter attracted worldwide attention and was closely followed by the Office of Foreign Assets Control, US, and the Attorney-General’s Chambers of Singapore.

-Winston is also advising and acting for the judicial managers of Swissco Holdings Ltd in relation to issues arising from the judicial management of the Swissco group.
+Winston acted for the judicial managers of Swissco Holdings Ltd in relation to issues arising from the judicial management of the Swissco group.
 The judicial managers were formerly the Independent Financial Advisors to Swissco, when Swissco sought to re-structure itself by proposing a scheme of arrangement with its creditors.
 The Swissco Group operated more than 100 vessels and its total liabilities were in excess of US$300 million.

 As various companies in both the Swiber and Swissco groups were engaged in litigation and arbitration, not only was a review of all such matters undertaken with a view to achieving the rehabilitation of these companies, Winston had to also assist the judicial managers to achieve a better realisation of the groups’ assets, many of which were subject to mortgages in favour of financial institutions, both Singapore and offshore.